 B. In order to acquire citizenship of a state not allowing double citizenship, an Icelandic citizen must apply for release from Icelandic citizenship before the new citizenship can be confirmed.
 An application for release from Icelandic citizenship shall be lodged with the Ministry of Justice.
 The application must be accompanied by a confirmation that the new citizenship will become effective when release is obtained from the Icelandic citizenship.

 C. An Icelandic citizen who has accepted citizenship of another state and therefore has lost his Icelandic citizenship without the other state having made such a requirement, can apply for renewal of the Icelandic citizenship to the Ministry of Justice.
 The applicant must be a resident of Iceland or fulfill the requirements of Article 8 of the Act relating to stay in Iceland.
 Renewal can only be granted if confirmation is available to the effect that the applicant can accept Icelandic citizenship without loss of the present citizenship.
 Such applications must be lodged prior to 1 July 2007.

 D. The provision of Article 8 of the Citizenship Act, to the effect that an Icelandic citizen who was born abroad and has never been domiciled in Iceland or resided in Iceland for any purpose indicating a desire to be an Icelandic citizen, shall lose his citizenship on reaching the age of 22 years, remains unchanged.
 Loss of Icelandic citizenship will however not occur if the person in question is not a citizen of any other state, and would therefore become stateless.
 Thus, double citizenship is not allowed for these citizens.

 Icelandic Citizenship based on family heritage

-Requests for Icelandic citizenship should be directed towards the Ministry of the Interior in Iceland.
+Requests for Icelandic citizenship should be directed towards the Directorate of Immigration.
 The general rule for applying for Icelandic citizenship is that the person concerned shall have been domiciled in Iceland for at least 5 years.

 For civil ceremonies in Reykjavik, contact: